+- Ensuring Water-Energy-Food security Nexus approached when deploying water related projects

 - Technology transfer and exchange of modern flood frequency measurement tools are encouraged

 - Awareness and behavioral change

 - Desalination & Wastewater Reuse

 - Cautious Groundwater Recharge

 - Storm water harvesting

 - Use of renewable energy in pumping and groundwater abstractions.

 - Intensification of weather stations

+- Boosting Climate Finance for Water Adaptation Projects

 As per its mandate on Climate change, on Environment and on Water, it must be noted that the UfM Secretariat is currently undertaking a number of initiatives directly relevant to climate change and water.
 The work of the UfMS in these sectors is reported to the UFM Working group on Environment and climate change.
 Some of the ongoing activities fall under the domain of the Climate Change Expert Group (CCEG) Work Program and the UfM Water Agenda, while other fall within the scope of the UfM Environment agenda.
 They can all be considered as contributions to the UfM Water agenda priority work area on Climate change and water.

-In this regard, on the 13 of November 2018 the Water & Environment Division in coordination with Climate Action Division of Union for the Mediterranean Secretariat (UfMS) With Support of EU (DG Climate) and The Hashimite Kingdome of Jordan (MWI) Had organized at UfM premises in Barcelona, an Ad Hoc meeting of UfM CCEG on Adaptation in relation with the UfM Water agenda and the imminent establishment of the Water Climate Change Adaptation Task Force (W-CCA TF).
+In this regard, on the 13 of November 2018 the Water & Environment Division in coordination with Climate Action Division of Union for the Mediterranean Secretariat (UfMS) With Support of EU (DG Climate) and The Hashemite Kingdom of Jordan (MWI) had organized at UfM premises in Barcelona, an Ad Hoc meeting of UfM CCEG on Adaptation in relation with the UfM Water agenda and the imminent establishment of the Water Climate Change Adaptation Task Force (W-CCA TF).